eveliinah/simulator/README.md

 # Simulator desktop application

+Used technologies:
 - Java
 - JavaFx
 - jUnit Tests
 - MariaDB
 - Hibernate
 - Java Persistence API
+- Maven

-Airport-simulator.
-Test how many people arrive to the airport in given time.
-Choose how many security controls are available and select how fast the eployees work.
+This Airport-simulator application follows the Model-View-Controller (MVC) architectural pattern.
+Using the application you can test how many people arrive to the airport in a given time.
+Choose how many security controls are available and select how fast the employees work.

 <img src="simulator.jpg" width="400">

-See the arriving people in an animation.
+You can observe the arrival of people through an animated representation.

 <img src="simu.jpg" width="400">

-See the results in a graph and get old results from the database.
+You can view the results in a graph and access historical data from the database.

 <img src="results.jpg" width="400">